mjkpolo/Zybo-Z7-20-Wiki/Custom-AXI-Memory-Mapped-Device,-Baremetal-and-Petalinux.md

 Generate the bitstream, export the hardware, and you're finished with the hard part!

-**To double check that your design is correct, look at the timing parameters in Design Runs and compare to these results**
+**To double check that your design is correct, look at the timing results in Design Runs and compare to these.
+If these numbers match, but you are not getting the expected result, make sure you have connected all your signals, especially `out`**

 |  WNS   |  TNS   |  WHS   |  THS   |
 | ------ | ------ | ------ | ------ |